Health & Social Care Teaching Staff

 The exam is one hour long and involves both short and long answer questions.

-Students starting the course in Year 9 will take the exam in the January of Year 10 with the option to retake in the Summer of Year 10.
+Students will begin the course in Year 10 and will be given their first opportunity to sit the exam element of the course in the June of this academic year, with the option to retake in the January of Year 11.

 Each of the three coursework units and the exam carry a weighting of 25% per unit towards the final grade, which is awarded at Pass, Merit and Distinction level.